IlyaSemenov/graphql-orm/packages/objection/docs/pagination.md

     fields: {
       id: true,
       name: true,
-      // If it were posts: true, all posts will be returned.
+      // If it were posts: true, all posts would be returned.
       // Instead, return a page of posts sorted by newest first.
       posts: r.page(r.cursor({ fields: ["-id"], take: 10 })),
-      // Should you want this, it's still possible to pull all posts (non-paginated)
-      // under a different GraphQL field
+      // Pull all posts (non-paginated) under a different GraphQL field.
       all_posts: r.relation({ modelField: "posts" }),
     },
   }),